Intermodal container: Modern form

 Containers in their modern 21st-century form first began to gain widespread use around 1956.
-Businesses began to devise a structured process to utilize and to get optimal benefits from the role and use of shipping containers.
+Businesses began to devise a structured process to use and to get optimal benefits from the role and use of shipping containers.
 Over time, the invention of the modern telecommunications of the late 20th century made it highly beneficial to have standardized shipping containers and made these shipping processes more standardized, modular, easier to schedule, and easier to manage.

 Two years after McLean's first container ship, the Ideal X, started container shipping on the US East Coast, Matson Navigation followed suit between California and Hawaii.
 Just like Pan-Atlantic's containers, Matson's were 8 ft wide and 8 ft 6 in high, but due to California's different traffic code Matson chose to make theirs 24 ft long.
 In 1968, McLean began container service to South Vietnam for the US military with great success.

 Modern ISO standards

 ISO standards for containers were published between 1968 and 1970 by the International Maritime Organization.
 These standards allow for more consistent loading, transporting, and unloading of goods in ports throughout the world, thus saving time and resources.

-The International Convention for Safe Containers is a 1972 regulation by the Inter-governmental Maritime Consultative Organization on the safe handling and transport of containers.
-It decrees that every container travelling internationally be fitted with a CSC Safety-approval Plate.
+The International Convention for Safe Containers (CSC) is a 1972 regulation by the Inter-governmental Maritime Consultative Organization on the safe handling and transport of containers.
+It decrees that every container traveling internationally be fitted with a CSC safety-approval plate.
 This holds essential information about the container, including age, registration number, dimensions and weights, as well as its strength and maximum stacking capability.